soravux/scoop/doc/configuration.rst

 Manually launch SCOOP
 ---------------------
-To start a parallel task manually using SCOOP, you must launch a minimum of one broker and one worker, acting as the origin.
+To start a parallel task manually using SCOOP, you must launch a minimum of one broker and one worker acting as the origin.
 Manually launching a SCOOP task can be summarised to:

 #.
 Start a broker;
 #.
 Start the desired non-origin workers;